Lega Lombarda: Negri, Calderoli, Giorgetti

 In 1993 Luigi Negri took over as secretary, replacing Bossi, who had to choose between national and federal office.

-After the 1994 general election, three LL members joined Berlusconi I Cabinet as ministers: Roberto Maroni (who had become the federal party's number two, after Bossi), Vito Gnutti and Speroni.
-The break-up of the coalition supporting the government led Negri and others to defect to the Federalist Italian League, while Maroni, despite disagreements with Bossi, chose to stay in the party.
+After the 1994 general election, in which the LN ran within Silvio Berlusconi's Pole of Freedoms coalition, three LL members joined Berlusconi's government as ministers: Maroni (the party's recognised number two), Vito Gnutti and Speroni.
+In December, Bossi chose to leave the government over pension reform.
+The break-up of the coalition supporting the government and its replacement by Lamberto Dini's "technocratic" government, thanks to the LN's support, led Negri and others to defect to the Federalist Italian League or the Federalists and Liberal Democrats, while Maroni, despite disagreements with Bossi, chose to stay in the party and was warmly re-welcomed by Bossi.

-Negri was replaced as secretary by Roberto Calderoli, who, as president, had evicted him from the party, despite being his brother-in-law.
+Negri was replaced as secretary by Roberto Calderoli, grandnewphew of Guido Calderoli, who, as president, had evicted him from the party, despite being his brother-in-law.
 Calderoli led the party to its best result up to that point in the 1996 general election, when it gained 25.5%.

 After the 2000 regional election, the party joined the regional government and has since been a member of it, with no exceptions.
-After the 2001 general election, three LL members joined Berlusconi II Cabinet as ministers: Bossi, Maroni and Roberto Castelli.
+After the 2001 general election, three LL members joined Berlusconi's government as ministers: Bossi (who would later have health problems and be replaced by Calderoli), Maroni and Roberto Castelli.

 In 2002 Calderoli was replaced by Giancarlo Giorgetti, while Castelli became president.

 In the 2010 regional election the party gained 26.2%, its best result so far.

 Leadership of Salvini

-In 2002 Giorgetti decided to step down from national secretary and the party elected its new leadership at a congress in June.
-Matteo Salvini ran as candidate of the faction around Roberto Maroni, while Cesarino Monti was the candidate of the old guard and of Bossi's loyalists.
+In 2012 Giorgetti decided to step down from national secretary and the party elected its new leadership at a congress in June.
+Matteo Salvini ran as candidate of the faction around Roberto Maroni, while Cesarino Monti, a former mayor and senator, was the candidate of the old guard and of Bossi's loyalists.
 Salvini won the election with 74% of the votes, that is to say the support of 403 delegates out of 532.
 Soon after, Giorgetti was appointed national president.

 In July 2012 Maroni was elected federal secretary of the LN by its federal congress.
 The Lombard delegates elected six members to the federal council: Giacomo Stucchi, Paolo Grimoldi, Andrea Mascetti, Gianni Fava, Simona Bordonali, and, on behalf of the minority, Marco Desiderati.

-In the 2013 regional election Maroni was elected President of Lombardy with 42.8% of the vote.
+In the 2013 regional election Maroni was elected President of Lombardy with 42.8% of the vote and the party won 23.2% (combined result of party list and Maroni's personal list).